-The Set-Up Costs borne by the Fund amounted to € 0.7 million (including VAT) and have been completely depreciated over a period of 5 years (in conformity with the INREV Guidelines) commencing 1 January 2013.
+The Set-Up Costs borne by the Fund amounted to c. € 0.75m and have been completely depreciated over a period of 5 years (in conformity with the INREV Guidelines) commencing 1 January 2017.

 Costs relating to the Subsequent Closings and Redemptions